Mum Shocked To Find Mould In Child's Lunchbox: How To Prevent This?

 Although the condition of Bollen’s lunch boxes reveal how horribly they were covered in mould, there are ways in which you can prevent this from happening in the first place.

-How to get mould out of plastic container and prevent it from growing there in the first place:
+How to get mould out of the plastic container and prevent it from growing there in the first place:

 - Sterilize kids’ lunchboxes once in two weeks.
 Let them dry thoroughly before you reuse.